Research and Studies

 - No detectable impact on the five nearest residential water wells.

-1992 - 2017 VIU Growth and Yield Research Project - 14 growth and yield plots were monitored regularly.
-Results show the long term effects that biosolids applications have on coniferous trees' growth and yield.
+- 1992 - 2017 VIU Growth and Yield Research Project - 14 growth and yield plots were monitored regularly.
+Results show the long term effects that biosolids applications have on growth and yield of coniferous trees.

-1998 - 2017 VIU /Ministry of Forests Biosolids Research and Demonstration Project - This research site was established in a recently-harvested area.
-The effect of biosolids applications on coniferous trees' growth rates and wood quality was tracked.
+- 1998 - 2017 VIU /Ministry of Forests Biosolids Research and Demonstration Project - This research site was established in a recently-harvested area.
+The effect of biosolids applications on growth rates and wood quality of coniferous trees was tracked.
 Vegetation measurements, which are taken every three years, show that biosolids applications have greatly increased tree growth rates.

-2012 - 2017 VIU / RDN Carbon Sequestration Research Project - This project focussed on recently-established forest plantations, and has the goals of determining:
+- 2012 - 2017 VIU / RDN Carbon Sequestration Research Project - This project focussed on recently-established forest plantations, with the goals of determining:

-- How applications affect the forest's development and its nutritional status over time
+- How biosolids applications affect the forest's development and its nutritional status over time.

 - How these changes affect the carbon balance of the plantations, i.e. the amount of carbon that will be stored in soil and vegetation over time.